 “Vox Populi: A Gazette of the Left”

 Vox Populi, founded in April 2014, is a community of writers, artists, teachers and activists who share a vision of what American life is and what it could be.
 By exposing problems and proposing solutions, we are part of a growing movement in America that believes in environmental responsibility, empowerment of the disadvantaged, peaceful co-existence, and reform of the corrupt institutions that put the short term interests of the few over the long term needs of the many.
-These topics, which are interdependent, are explored through journalism, personal essays, poetry, videos, and visual art that display a love of craft and a dedication to truth.
+These topics, which are interdependent, are explored through journalism, personal essays, poetry, videos, music, and visual art that display a love of craft and a dedication to truth.

 The opinions expressed in Vox Populi are those of the individual contributors.

 All texts, videos, photographs, and works of art appear in Vox Populi with permission of the rights holders or under “Fair Use” provisions of United States and international copyright law.
 All individual articles, poems, videos, content and other elements comprising our site are copyrighted works, and we (subject to the rights of our licensors and licensees under applicable agreements, understandings and arrangements) have all rights therein.